Definition

 Multi-modal Embeddings

-- CLIP: Aligns text and image representations
+- CLIP: Aligns text and image representations, introduced in "Learning Transferable Visual Models From Natural Language Supervision"

 - DALL-E: Generates images from text embeddings